erc7579/erc7579-implementation/erc.md

 ##### Configure Validators

+Validator Modules can be added and removed from the smart account.
+Additional values needed for enabling/disabling MAY be passed as `abi.encoded` values via the `bytes calldata data` parameter.

+When enabling a Validator, the Smart account MUST call the `IValidator(validator).enable()` function When disabling a Validator, the Smart account MUST call the `IValidator(validator).disable()` function Smart account SHOULD implement default validators, or ensure that at least one validator remains enabled on the account, to prevent a user from losing control over his/her smart account.
+Authorization control is REQUIRED for `enableValidator()` and `disableValidator()`.

 ```solidity
 function enableValidator(address validator, bytes calldata data) external;
 function disableValidator(address validator, bytes calldata data) external;
 function isValidatorEnabled(address validator) external view returns (bool);
 ```

+When enabling a Validator, the Smart account MUST emit `EnableValidatorModule(address)` When disabling a Validator, the Smart account MUST emit `DisableValidatorModule(address)`

 ```solidity
 // Events